READ MORE LESS

 Lancaster House is located in the upscale neighborhood of Chico Navarra, in northern Bogota, a vibrant city with plenty to offer.
-Shopping Centers like Unicentro, Santa Barbara and Centro Andino, and trendy entertainment districts like Zona Rosa and Parque 93 are only within 10 minutes from us.
+Shopping centers like Unicentro, Santa Barbara and Centro Andino, and trendy entertainment districts like Zona Rosa and Parque 93 can be reached within 10 minutes.
 Our hotel in Bogota is only 5 minutes from the internationally renowned Barraquer Opthalmology Center, 20 minutes from the U.S. Embassy, and 15 minutes from the World Trade Center.

 El Dorado International Airport is located 25 minutes from the hotel.

-The Transmilenio mass transportation system passes by our hotel, and has a stop only a few steps away, allowing you easy access to major sites around the city.
+The Transmilenio mass transportation system passes our hotel with a stop only a few steps away, allowing you easy access to major sites around the city.